IainMF/Mens_Rights_NZ/Issues/Persistent human rights issues.md

+---
+title: Persistent human rights issues
+description: The human rights issues for men and boys that are long-term, persistent issues.
+---

 > [!tip] This page is a work in progress

 Some of the human rights issues men and boys face are long-term, persistent issues.